hyperledger-labs/learning-tokens/README.md

 | 5.4 Token Taxonomy Framework |
 | ---------------------------- |

-The Token Taxonomy Framework, TTF, of the InterWork Alliance of the Global Blockchain Business Council, is a meta-model for digital assets.
+The Token Taxonomy Framework<sup>28</sup> (TTF) of the InterWork Alliance of the Global Blockchain Business Council, is a meta-model for digital assets.
 Its goals are to establish a common ground with a language that shares base components and controls for the industry to work together in the Blockchain space.

 A common language of templates, classes, and instances, orders tokens.
 Formulas set reusable taxonomy components to describe their type, behavior, and property sets.
 Definitions fill the details to deploy token classes with one or more instances of these digital assets.